Do you find the post useful? Please share

 An open end fund does not have fixed number of shares outstanding.
 Every new investor in the fund is issued new shares in exchange for the capital the investor invests.
 These shares are issued at the current NAV, therefore an open end mutual fund always trades at the NAV.
 NAVs are calculated once a day after the market closes.

-Open end mutual funds can be bought or sold through a broker, or also directly through the mutual fund company.
+Open end mutual funds can be bought or sold through a broker (what is a broker?), or also directly through the mutual fund company.
 A broker may assess additional commissions for the transaction.
 An open end mutual fund typically has a minimum investment requirement.

 There is no right or wrong option when you are choosing which type of mutual funds to invest in.
 However, if you are buying a closed end mutual fund, it is better to buy them when they are trading at a discount to its calculated NAV.
 In either case, you will want to read the mutual fund prospectus and understand the investment criteria, management skills and fees before you invest in the fund.